davidjguinane/django-blog/README.md

 The production database is different from the test/development database.
 This database contains the Live Production Server Database, and should not be edited.

-### Umanity Software Contribution Specification ###
+### Software Contribution Specification ###

-The following specification details the rules and guidelines for contributing to the Umanity project.
+The following specification details the rules and guidelines for contributing to the project.

 #### Workflow ####

-> 1. Navigate to the Umanity project folder
+> 1. Navigate to the project folder
 > 2. Activate virtualenv
 > 3. Create and checkout a new git branch
 > 4. Develop